Henri Lloyd: History

 Henri-Lloyd Limited was founded in 1963 in Manchester by Henri Strzelecki, a Polish soldier who moved to Manchester to study textiles during the war, alongside his partner Angus Lloyd.

 A soldier in the Polish Army during World War II, Strzelecki was awarded both Polish and British military medals in 1946.
-He settled in Manchester at war's end and studied textiles and design before working with local clothing companies there.
-In time known as "Mr Henri" or "Waterproof Henry", Strzelecki was given the Member of the Order of the British Empire in 1985.
+He settled in Manchester at the war's end and studied textiles and design before working with local clothing companies.
+Known as "Mr Henri" or "Waterproof Henry", Strzelecki was awarded the Member of the Order of the British Empire in 1985.
 Two Queen's Awards for Export Achievement followed in 1986 and 1987.

 Innovation

 Henri Lloyd pioneered the use of new technologies and fabrics such as Bri-Nylon (a nylon fabric that didn't fade - remaining bright) in its early clothing lines.
-Among its innovations were the first non-corrosive zipper made of nylon, the introduction of Velcro closures in waterproof garments, the hand taping of seams as an alternative to varnishing, and the incorporation of Gore-Tex waterproofing.
+Among its innovations were the first non-corrosive zip made of nylon, the introduction of Velcro closures in waterproof garments, the hand taping of seams as an alternative to varnishing, and the incorporation of Gore-Tex waterproofing.

-The use of Gore-Tex alone went through over 22,000 hours of round the world testing at sea before it was first sold to customers in Henri Lloyd high performance breathable foul weather gear 1994.
-In 2001 the company's TP3 Reflex Jacket and Hi-Fit Trouser won The DAME Design Award at the Marine Equipment Trade Show in Amsterdam.
+The use of Gore-Tex alone went through over 22,000 hours of round-the-world testing at sea before it was first sold to customers in Henri Lloyd high-performance breathable foul weather gear in 1994.
+In 2001, the company's TP3 Reflex Jacket and Hi-Fit Trouser won The DAME Design Award at the Marine Equipment Trade Show in Amsterdam.